ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 //import com.spoonacular.client.model.*

-val apiInstance = DefaultApi() val id : java.math.BigDecimal = 715538 // java.math.BigDecimal | The id of the source recipe to which similar recipes should be found.
+val apiInstance = DefaultApi() val id : java.math.BigDecimal = 715538 // java.math.BigDecimal | The id of the source recipe for which similar recipes should be found.
 val number : java.math.BigDecimal = 1 // java.math.BigDecimal | The number of random recipes to be returned (between 1 and 100).
 try {
     val result : kotlin.Any = apiInstance.getSimilarRecipes(id, number)